 It’s been a week since the Tucson girls were freed.
-On Tuesday, authorities revealed more details with the release of a police report and a transcript of a neighbor’s 911 call.
+On Tuesday, authorities revealed more details with the release of a police report and a transcript of a neighbor’s call to the emergency police dispatcher.

 Investigators said the two younger girls, ages 12 and 14, escaped Nov.
 26 through the window of the bedroom they shared and alerted a neighbor.
 They said their stepfather had a knife and that they were scared for their lives, authorities said.

 Police said the three girls were malnourished and dirty.
 One of them said she hadn’t showered in more than a month.

 The girls’ stepfather, Fernando Richter, and their mother, Sophia Richter, face multiple counts of kidnapping and child abuse.

 The two remained in custody Tuesday and could not be reached for comment.
 No current attorney was listed for either parent in court records.
 The Richters made brief court appearances by video Nov.
 27, but neither entered a plea.